CherryScallion/PhysicsB/README.md

 This project is still under development.

-But of course, current results a not 100% valid, they contain a lot of problems, but still cool enough.
+But of course, current results are not 100% valid, they contain a lot of problems, but still cool enough.

 If you find any error or unproperate design, welcome to report.